Kilcullen Science and Engineering

 Waxing a chain. © Eugene Brennan

 Instead of oil, I've been using church candle wax for lubricating my bike chain over the last year.
-I think they were throwing out the ends of candles years years ago and my mother gave them to me because I was making candles at the time, experimenting with using PVS waste pipe as moulds.
-The process is a bit tedious: Before dipping in wax, I rinse the chain five times in kerosene to remove all grime and then the final rinse is in methylated spirits to remove kerosene.
-This has to be done every 200 to 300 miles.
-However the chain is always nice and clean and grit from the road doesn't stick to it and wear it away.
-So far, I've got 1200 miles out of a chain wit waxing and there's minimal wear (I'm nerdily logging the data on a spreadsheet), This isn't much by road bike standards (it's on my MTB), but I was getting less than 1000 miles I think before because of all the grit that stuck to the oil and rapidly wore the chain.
+I think they were throwing out the waste-ends of candles years years in the church and they were given to my mother, possibly because she knew I was making candles at the time.
+I was experimenting with using PVC waste pipe as moulds for the candles.
+Anyway the process of chain waxing is somewhat tedious, but worth it.
+Before dipping in wax, I rinse the chain five times in kerosene to remove all grime and then the final rinse is in methylated spirits to remove kerosene.
+The next stage is to dip the chain in hot wax, melted for safety reasons in a double boiler.
+This ensures that the wax can never reach more than 100 degrees Celsius, well below its autoignition temperature.
+Chain waxing has to be done every 200 to 300 miles.
+However, this makes the chain nice and clean to the touch, and grit from the road doesn't stick to it and wear it away.
+So far, I've got 1200 miles out of a chain with waxing and there's minimal wear (I'm nerdily logging the data on a spreadsheet), This isn't much by road bike standards (it's on my MTB), but I was getting less than 1000 miles I think before because of all the grit that stuck to the oil and rapidly wore the chain.

 Double boiler for melting wax safely. © Eugene Brennan